The rapid growth of the biotechnology, pharmaceutical, and

 grounding in contemporary business by blending and balancing

 technical rigor, management theory, practical application and

-University of Connecticut Health Center in Farmington.
+Health in Farmington.
 Combined

 degree students may take their graduate business courses at the